meteor/galaxy-docs/content/commands.md

 For this to work, you must have deploy privileges to the account `new_account_name`.

+<h3 id="whoami">whoami</h3>

+`meteor whoami` will tell you which user you are logged in as.

+This can be important for troubleshooting, if you are a member of one or more organizations and are having access issues.

 <h3 id="login">login</h3>

 `meteor login` will prompt you for a username and password to log you in, given the correct credentials.